sireto/mail-service/README.md

 ## Limitations

-- **SMTP Infrastructure:** This service includes the an SMTP server implementation.
+- **SMTP Infrastructure:** This service includes the SMTP server implementation.
 However, emails sent via the SMTP server are not tracked for opens, clicks, bounces, or delivery status.

 ## Developers
 Mail-service is free and open-source software licensed under Apache 2.0 License.
 If you're interested in contributing, please refer to the [Developer README](https://github.com/sireto/mail-service/blob/develop/DEVELOPER.md) for setup instructions and [Contribution README](https://github.com/sireto/mail-service/blob/develop/CONTRIBUTING.md) contribution guidelines.